FusionAuth/terraform-provider-fusionauth/docs/resources/application.md

   * `allow_token_refresh` - (Optional) Indicates if a JWT may be refreshed using a Refresh Token for this application.
 This configuration is separate from issuing new Refresh Tokens which is controlled by the generateRefreshTokens parameter.
 This configuration indicates specifically if an existing Refresh Token may be used to request a new JWT using the Refresh API.
   * `generate_refresh_tokens` - (Optional) Indicates if a Refresh Token should be issued from the Login API
   * `require_authentication` - (Optional) Indicates if the Login API should require an API key.
 If you set this value to false and your FusionAuth API is on a public network, anyone may attempt to use the Login API.
-* `name` - (Required) The name of the Application.
 * `multi_factor_configuration` - (Optional)
   * `email_template_id` - (Optional) The Id of the email template that is used when notifying a user to complete a multi-factor authentication request.
-  * `sms_template_id` - (Optional) The Id of the SMS template that is used when notifying a user to complete a multi-factor authentication request.
   * `login_policy` - (Optional) When enabled and a user has one or more two-factor methods configured, the user will be required to complete a two-factor challenge during login.
 When disabled, even when a user has configured one or more two-factor methods, the user will not be required to complete a two-factor challenge during login.
 When required, the user will be required to complete a two-factor challenge during login.
 Possible values are `Enabled`, `Disabled` or `Required`.
+  * `sms_template_id` - (Optional) The Id of the SMS template that is used when notifying a user to complete a multi-factor authentication request.
   * `trust_policy` - (Optional) When `multi_factor_configuration.login_policy` is set to `Enabled`, this trust policy is utilized when determining if a user must complete a two-factor challenge during login.
 Possible values are `Any`, `This` or `None`.
 * `oauth_configuration` - (Optional)
   * `authorized_origin_urls` (Optional) An array of URLs that are the authorized origins for FusionAuth OAuth.
   * `authorized_redirect_urls` - (Optional) An array of URLs that are the authorized redirect URLs for FusionAuth OAuth.
   * `authorized_url_validation_policy` - (Optional) Determines whether wildcard expressions will be allowed in the authorized_redirect_urls and authorized_origin_urls.
+  * `client_authentication_policy` - (Optional) Determines the client authentication requirements for the OAuth 2.0 Token endpoint.
   * `client_secret` - (Optional) The OAuth 2.0 client secret.
 If you leave this blank during a POST, a secure secret will be generated for you.
 If you leave this blank during PUT, the previous value will be maintained.
 For both POST and PUT you can provide a value and it will be stored.
-  * `client_authentication_policy` - (Optional) Determines the client authentication requirements for the OAuth 2.0 Token endpoint.
   * `consent_mode` (Optional) Controls the policy for prompting a user to consent to requested OAuth scopes.
 This configuration only takes effect when `application.oauthConfiguration.relationship` is `ThirdParty`.
 The possible values are:
     * `AlwaysPrompt` - Always prompt the user for consent.
     * `RememberDecision` - Remember previous consents; only prompt if the choice expires or if the requested or required scopes have changed.
 The duration of this persisted choice is controlled by the Tenant’s `externalIdentifierConfiguration.rememberOAuthScopeConsentChoiceTimeToLiveInSeconds` value.